piko-framework/piko-framework.github.io/api/ModelTrait.md

 public  bind(array  $data): void
 ```

-Bind the data to the model attribubes.
+Bind the data to the model attributes.